Cognitive Behavioral Therapy Questions to Ask Clients

 • And why does that bother you?

-CBT Worksheets for Therapists and Counselors:
+Why CBT Worksheets Work Well for Therapists and Counselors

 CBT for Dysthymia Worksheets